msplke/racjkuat.org/README.md

    - A blog section for official club announcements, updates, and communication.
    - Members can contribute to the blog, sharing their experiences, insights, and project highlights.

-3. Member Profiles:

-   - User profiles for each member, providing a platform for personal and professional branding.
-   - Members can showcase their skills, achievements, and experiences, enhancing visibility and discoverability to potential employers and clients.
-   - Privacy controls allowing members to manage the visibility of their profiles.

 ## Quickstart